Preserving the American South's slow-cooked, wood barbecue

 "Barbecue is our great American folk food," he said.
 "Barbecue at its most intense is more than a food.
 It's an event at which people gather.
 It's a totem of identity."

 Southerners call the celebratory gathering to eat pork pulled from the carcass a "pig pickin."
-Quicker cooking methods like gas, electric or coal cookers are ignored in favour of slow roasting.
+Quicker cooking methods like gas, electric or coal cookers are ignored in favor of slow roasting.

 The Oxford, Mississippi-based Alliance, which was founded in 1999, documents the South's culinary history and traditions.
 Over the last decade, it has made 35 documentary films and taken almost 700 oral histories about Southern food from barbecue and boudin to Gulf Coast oysters and Mississippi Chinese groceries.